TaschnerMandlGroup/MapMetSC/README.md

 [comment]: <> (repo-specific shields will work once the repo is online)
 ![Suggestions Welcome](https://img.shields.io/badge/suggestions-welcome-green)

-This repository provides scripts to reproduce figures published in [Lazic et al.](coming/soon).
-In brief, we spatially and temporally mapped primary and metastatic neuroblastoma by multi-modal high-plex imaging and combination with scRNA-seq datasets.
-The data analysis worflow in Lazic et al. is split into a python-based image-processing pipeline [MapMetIP](https://github.com/TaschnerMandlGroup/MapMetIP) and an R-based single-cell analysis worfklow MapMetSC.
+This repository provides scripts to reproduce figures published in [Lazic et al](coming/soon) (in preparation).
+In brief, we spatially and temporally mapped primary and metastatic neuroblastoma by multi-modal high-plex imaging in combination with scRNA-seq datasets.
+The data analysis worflow in Lazic et al. is split into a
+- `python` based image-processing pipeline [MapMetIP](https://github.com/TaschnerMandlGroup/MapMetIP) and an
+- `R` based single-cell analysis worfklow [MapMetSC](https://github.com/TaschnerMandlGroup/MapMetSC).

 ## Data
-To use `MapMetSC`, start with [MapMetIP](https://github.com/TaschnerMandlGroup/MapMetIP) to download files, process images and extract single-cell data.
+To use `MapMetSC`, please refer to and first proceed with [MapMetIP](https://github.com/TaschnerMandlGroup/MapMetIP) to download files, process images and extract **single-cell data**.

 ## Usage

-To be able to run the provided Rmd scripts, clone the repository via
+To be able to run the provided Rmd files, clone the repository via
  ```bash
  git clone https://github.com/TaschnerMandlGroup/MapMetSC.git
  ```